Materials genome: History

-The name Materials Genome was coined in December 2002 by Dr. Zi-Kui Liu who incorporated the company "MaterialsGenome, Inc." in Pennsylvania, USA, and filed the trademark protection on March 5, 2004 (78512752).
+The name "materials genome" was coined in December 2002 by Dr. Zi-Kui Liu who incorporated the company MaterialsGenome, Inc. in Pennsylvania, USA, and filed the trademark protection on March 5, 2004 (78512752).
 The Certificate of Registration (Reg.
 No. 4,224,035) was issued by the Patent and Trademark office on October 16, 2012.

-In 2005, Dr. Zi-Kui Liu and Dr. Pierre Villars jointly crafted a proposal on "Materials Genome Foundation" when they met in Switzerland.
+In 2005, Zi-Kui Liu and Pierre Villars jointly crafted a proposal on "Materials Genome Foundation" when they met in Switzerland.
 In January 2006, they presented the proposal to a panel organized by ASM International.

 In 2008, United States Automotive Materials Partnership (USAMP) supported by the United States Department of Energy funded a smaller version of the concept of "Materials Genome Foundation", which resulted in the development of the software package ESPEI.

-In June 2011, the name "Materials Genome" was used in the United States National Science and Technology Council "Materials Genome Initiative" in consent with MaterialsGenome, Inc.
+In June 2011, the name "materials genome" was used in the United States National Science and Technology Council "Materials Genome Initiative" in consent with MaterialsGenome, Inc.